-The proposed zone change increases the amount of land available for multifamily housing by rezoning the subject properties to MU-II, which allows multifamily housing outright.
+The proposed zone change increases the amount of land available for multifamily housing by rezoning the subject properties to a mixed-use zone, which allows multifamily housing outright.
 This helps meet Salem's housing need and lowers barriers to multifamily housing.
-By rezoning land to MU-II, the proposed zone change also advances the recommendation in the adopted HNA to increase redevelopment activity and mixed-use development.
-The HNA states that another "important way to address the deficit of multifamily land is through increasing redevelopment activity or mixed-use development."
+By rezoning land to MU-II or MU-III, the proposed zone change also advances the recommendation in the adopted HNA to increase redevelopment activity and mixed-use development.
+The HNA states that an "important way to address the deficit of multifamily land is through increasing redevelopment activity or mixed-use development."
 It further states that Salem's "primary redevelopment opportunities are in commercial areas or redeveloping industrials areas, with opportunities for mixed-use development that includes multifamily developing."
 The proposed zone change rezones existing commercial areas to mixed-use zones, increasing the opportunity for redevelopment and mixed-use development.
 Therefore, the proposed zone change conforms with this goal.